bgoonz/BGOONZ_BLOG_2.0/notes/BGOONZ_BLOG_2.0.wiki/articles/DOM-standard.md

 Set to a list of [attribute](https://dom.spec.whatwg.org/#concept-attribute) [local names](https://dom.spec.whatwg.org/#concept-attribute-local-name) (without [namespace](https://dom.spec.whatwg.org/#concept-attribute-namespace)) if not all [attribute](https://dom.spec.whatwg.org/#concept-attribute) mutations need to be observed and `[attributes](https://dom.spec.whatwg.org/#dom-mutationobserverinit-attributes)` is true or omitted.

-[MutationObserver/disconnect](https://developer.mozilla.org/en-US/docs/Web/API/MutationObserver/disconnect "The MutationObserver method disconnect() tells the observer to stop watching for mutations.")
+[MutationObserver/disconnect](https://developer.mozilla.org/en-US/docs/Web/API/MutationObserver/disconnect 'The MutationObserver method disconnect() tells the observer to stop watching for mutations.')

 In all current engines.